alorence/django-modern-rpc/docs/quickstart.rst

         return a + b

 Remote procedures are Python functions decorated with the server's ``register_procedure`` decorator.
 Both server and procedure registration can be customized.
-See ...
+See :ref:`Procedures registration`

 Serve the procedures
 --------------------